-If the track is controlled by a member that has not granted a mandate to MCPS, they will inform you which member you need to get permission from and give you the contact details for that member.
+If the track is controlled by a member that has not granted a mandate to MCPS, we will inform you which member you need to get permission from and give you the contact details for that member.

-If the track is owned by a member that has granted a mandate to MCPS, they will contact the member with details of your request and attempt to obtain approval on your behalf and agree acceptable licensing terms with the member.
+If the track is owned by a member that has granted a mandate to MCPS, we will contact the member with details of your request and attempt to obtain approval on your behalf and agree acceptable licensing terms with the member.

 Rates and costs

-All rates are negotiated on a case by case basis.
+All rates are negotiated on a case-by-case basis.

 You must also get permission to use the Sound Recording from the company that owns it - usually a record company.
 PPL can help put you in touch with the correct record company.